Put the 'Comfort' Back in Comfort Care

 1. Make Mealtime Special

-Add a dose of pleasantness and relaxation to a bedside meal by dressing it up with a small vase of flowers, colorful place mats on your dinner trays, your favorite comfort food, casual conversation about movies or books you both enjoyed—all make even a meal at their bedside a more pleasant, relaxing experience.
+Add a dose of pleasantness and relaxation to a bedside meal by dressing it up with a small vase of flowers, colorful place mats on your dinner trays, your favorite comfort food or casual conversation about movies or books you both enjoyed

 2. Open the Windows

-Fresh air, sunshine, watch the grandkids play in the yard.
+Enjoy fresh air and sunshine or watch the grandkids play in the yard.
 Take time to appreciate the simple pleasures around you by opening the windows and letting the outside world in.

 3. Make TV Watching Special

-Rather than leaving it on all the time, check the listings for programs you both enjoy.
-Stream movies or TV shows, or record favorites to play when they are awake and alert.
+Rather than leaving TV on constantly, check the guide and choose only programs you both enjoy.
+Stream movies or TV shows, or record favorites to play when your loved one is awake and alert.
 Watch old favorites or try something new together.

 5. Invite Family and Friends to the House